vestingz/vestingz.github.io/_pages/about.md

 ---
 permalink: /
-title: "CV."
+title: "Hi."
-excerpt: "Some bits about me."
+excerpt: "Some info about me."
 author_profile: true
 redirect_from:
   - /about/